 It is clear that support for those with ovarian cancer is lacking.
-We found high levels of unmet need including mental health support and support with menopause.
+We found high levels of unmet need including mental health support and holistic needs.

-While our latest Pathfinder Wales findings show that we continue to make progress in the diagnosis, treatment, and support for those with ovarian cancer, they also show that there remains an urgent need - and ample opportunity - for this to be further, faster and fairer in order to achieve the world-class ovarian cancer outcomes for women in Wales that we all want.
+Pathfinder Northern Ireland shows that we continue to make progress in the diagnosis, treatment, and support for those with ovarian cancer.
+However, it also shows that there remains an urgent need - and ample opportunity - for this to be faster, further, and fairer in order to achieve the world-class ovarian cancer outcomes for women in Northern Ireland we all want.